ml6team/fondant/README.md

 ---

-🍫**Fondant is an open-source framework that aims to simplify and speed up large-scale data processing by making containerized components reusable across pipelines and execution environments and shareable within the community.**
+🍫**Fondant is an open-source framework that simplifies and speeds up data processing development through reusable components**

 It offers: